HARVARD LAW SCHOOL

 ARTICLE 3.
 Executive Board

 HLS BR shall have an Executive Board, which shall meet periodically to determine the general direction of the Society and to carry out its duties as outlined in this Constitution.
 Executive Board meetings shall be publicized and open to all active members of the Society.
 The Executive Board shall be constituted of the following positions, elected in accordance with Article X below:

-3.3.
-Treasurer, which will be the primary contact for the budget of the association.
-The Treasurer will be responsible for signing all reimbursements and tracking the budget progress of the association.
-The Treasurer will also be the only person who will receive the HLS BR’s Harvard billing code.
+3.5 One Chief Financial Officer, who will be the primary contact for the budget of the Association and will be responsible for signing all reimbursements and tracking the budget progress of the association.
+The Chief Financial Officer will also be the only person who will receive the HLS BR’s Harvard billing code.

 ARTICLE 4.
 Elections

-Before the end of the academic year, the President shall convene a meeting of the General Membership in order, among other issues, to elect a new Executive Board.
+Each academic year, the President shall convene a meeting of the General Membership in order, among other issues, to elect a new Executive Board.
 The positions will be elected by a simple majority of the members present.
-Candidates for any elected position on the Student Government must meet all of the following requirements: (i) be a full-time student; (ii) meet the minimum credit requirements of the Law School and (iii) adhere to the campaign rules in the Student Government byaws.
+Candidates for any elected position on the Student Government must meet all of the following requirements: (i) be a full-time student; (ii) meet the minimum credit requirements of the Law School and (iii) adhere to the campaign rules in the Student Government bylaws.

 ARTICLE 5.
 Amendments

 HLS BR may amend this Constitution with a two-third majority at any meeting of the General Membership.

 ARTICLE 6.
 Other Governing Rules